What are the most valuable recommendations in order to raise money from VCs connected via Gust?

 - Take the time to read, cover to cover, The Definitive Guide to Raising Money from Angels, by the legendary Bill Payne.
 A download link is sent to you automatically by Gust once you create your profile, and the book is exactly what it says.
 Starting to raise money without understanding the world into which you are stepping is the quickest route to frustration.

-- A wonderful resource for startups in fundraising mode that most people don’t know about is the Frank Peters Show, the only weekly podcast that is all about (and onlyabout) the world of angel investing.
-Gust sponsors it because we think it’s an invaluable contribution to the industry, and in fact we require that all members of the Gust team listen to it each week.
-There are 450+ back episodes online, and it’s safe to say that if you listen to it regularly, within a few months you will know more about what makes angel investors tick than do 98% of the rest of the world…including other angels!
+- A wonderful resource for startups in fundraising mode that most people don’t know about is the Frank Peters Show, the only weekly podcast that is all about (and only about) the world of angel investing.
+Gust has been a sponsor because we think it’s an invaluable contribution to the industry and listen to it each week.
+There are 450+ back episodes online, and it’s safe to say that if you listen to it regularly, within a few months you will know more about what makes angel investors tick than 98% of the rest of the world… including other angels!

 - Create your Gust profile to show off your venture in the best possible light.
 That means it should be complete, thoughtful, accurate and always kept up to date.
 I am continually surprised at founders who spend ten minutes throwing up a barebones profile and are dismayed that money doesn’t start flowing in.
 At the very least, answer ALL the profile questions, include your company’s logo, create a two-minute elevator pitch video and upload your presentation deck.

 - Before you start entering your profile information, decide what language you would like to work in.
 Gust is fully localized in English, French, Spanish, Portuguese, Russian and Chinese, and will automatically use for its interface the primary language chosen in your browser.
 Changing languages in your computer’s or browser’s preferences will change the language in which Gust works with you.